Data synchronization issues (One Identity Synchronization Tool)

 %ProgramData%\Genetec\OneIdentity\Logs\Service

-2. Review the One Identity Service logs for error messages related to missing data fields.
+2. Review the logs for error messages related to the missing fields.

 File path is not valid